Koopman for stochastic dynamics: error bounds for kernel extended dynamic mode decomposition: Introduction

-The proof of the above theorem consists of two parts.
+The proof of the above theorem (cf.\ \Cref{subch:proof_total_approx}) consists of two parts.
 First, the finite number of data points and observables given by $\calX \subset \Omega$ introduces a \emph{deterministic error}.
 Second, we can only estimate the entries of the ``propagation matrix'' $\bbK_{\calX, \calY}^\mathrm{MC}$ which are conditional expected values.
 Our estimator $\bbK_{\calX, \calY}^\mathrm{MC}$ is random itself, resulting in a \emph{probabilistic} estimation error.
 Thus, we split the approximation error as follows:

-The probabilistic error is controlled by the accuracy of the entry-wise Monte Carlo estimator \eqref{eq:matrix_equation_koop_edmd}, i.e., the number $m$ of i.i.d. samples from $\rho_{x_j}$.
+In \Cref{thm:total_error_bound}, the parameter $m$ is chosen sufficiently large (depending on $\varepsilon$ and $d$) to ensure that the stated lower bound on the probability is nonnegative.
+More precisely, for fixed $d$ and $\varepsilon > 0$, choosing $m \ge \frac{2\|\kernel\|_\infty}{\varepsilon^2}\log(2d)$ guarantees that the probability bound is meaningful.
+In practice, the parameters $d$ and $m$ play different roles: the number of design points $d$ controls the deterministic approximation error, while $m$ determines the accuracy of the Monte Carlo estimation.
+For a prescribed accuracy level $\varepsilon$, one therefore chooses $d$ large enough to control the deterministic error and then selects $m = m(d,\varepsilon)$ sufficiently large to achieve the desired error bound with high probability.
+We refer the reader to \Cref{subch:numerics_ou} and \Cref{app:numerical_considerations} for further discussion on the interplay between $d$, $\varepsilon$, and $m$.

+The assumption $\calK \in L(C_b(\Omega),C_b(\Omega))$ is a regularity condition on the transition kernel $\rho_x$, which is characterized and discussed in \Cref{subch:det_approx}, and is independent of the continuity of the RKHS kernel $\kernel$ defining $\bH$.
 Besides, the two main components in \Cref{thm:total_error_bound} are the operator norms (which are assumed to be finite) and the projection error governed by $\calI - S_\calX$.
 These two components strongly rely on the chosen kernel and thus deserve separate treatments which constitute the second and third main result of this work.

-\textbf{Boundedness of the Koopman operator.} Invariance of reproducing kernel Hilbert spaces for Koopman operators is a non-trivial issue.
+\textbf{Boundedness of the Koopman operator.} Invariance of reproducing kernel Hilbert spaces under Koopman operators is a non-trivial issue.
 Hence, in \Cref{ch:hs_invar} we provide characterizations and sufficient conditions for the invariance of Sobolev spaces.
-Here, we present the most important and practically relevant result.
-Its proof follows from the more general result of \Cref{thm:hs_frac_charac}.
+Here, we present the most important and practically relevant result, which follows from the more general result of \Cref{thm:hs_frac_charac}.